 I don't know many people who genuinely enjoy paying taxes.
 That is why we at Benzie Central believe very strongly in being good stewards of the dollars afforded to us.
 We want to ensure we are not being extravagant with our spending while still affording our children the world class education they need to be successful in the future.
 Folks need to know that, overall, Benzie Central is currently levying 2.5 mills for capital projects and expenditures.
-We are asking residents to commit to 0.5 mill additional, for a grand total of 3.0 mills over the next 30
+We are asking residents to commit to less than a half mill additional, for a grand total of 2.98 mills over the next 26 years.

-9300 Homestead Road

-Benzonia, MI 49616

-Phone (231) 882-9653

-Fax (231) 882-9121

-Thank you for your continued support of Benzie Central Schools years.
 Statewide - the average millage amount people pay for capital projects in their school district annually is approximately 5.4 mills.
 Even with this proposed increase, Benzie Central residents will pay over 40% less than the average Michigan homeowner for the district's capital needs.
 Around our region, Benzie is right in the "middle of the pack" related to millage rates and will continue to be there with this modest proposal.